Your Personal Stag Do Expert

 Cannabis:Cannabis in all its forms is tolerated in Amsterdam - not legal.
 You can consume til your heart’s content inside coffeeshops, but you’re limited to possession of 5 grams per person outside.
 Smoking weed in public is tolerated, but it’s best to do so in private or certain bar terraces to be on the safe side (and to be polite).
 For more information on all things green, the Coffeeshop Info Centre is a great resource.

 Legal:Prostitution has been legal in Amsterdam since 2000, with sex workers paying taxes and enjoying the same labour rights as every other profession.
 Do not, under any circumstances, take photos of the Red Light District window displays - businesses will likely confiscate your camera and give you an earful.

 Magic truffles (a close cousin to shrooms), peyote and ayahuasca can be bought legally from ‘smart shops’.

 Illegal:Smoking tobacco inside bars (with the exception of cannabis in coffee shops).
 Hard drugs like cocaine, ecstasy, LSD and heroin are forbidden in The Netherlands.

 Top Stag Do Amsterdam Ideas

-Celebrate like a proper Amsterdammer with these tailored stag do ideas.
+Celebrate like a proper Amsterdammer with these tailored ideas for your stag weekend.

 - Explore the birthplace of Heineken or embark on a beer tasting quest

 Amsterdam knows a thing or two about crafting beer.
-Discover the origins of one of the UK’s favourite brews at theHeineken brewery, or enjoy a beer tasting session at theBrouwerij de PraelandDelirium Café.
+Discover the origins of one of the UK’s favourite brews at theHeineken brewery tour, or enjoy a beer tasting session at theBrouwerij de PraelandDelirium Café.

 - Take a boat ride on Amsterdam’s historic canals